kaubu/language-translator/README.md

 Search through the definitions for many different languages, including ancient languages.

-## Note!!!
+## IMPORTANT NOTES!!!
+* This uses sources from Wiktionary, which:
+    1. May not be entirely accurate, and
+    2. May not include all possible words
 * Rather than translating entire sentences, this looks up one word or phrase at a time.
 Funtionality is planned in the future to search entire sentences, split and tokenize them, then return the results.
-* The entire `dictionaries/` folder is approximately 63MB, so if space is a concern, do not download this.
+* The entire `dictionaries/` folder is approximately 81MB, so if space is a concern, do not download this.

 ## Usage